Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Results

 \subsection{M-R constraints}

 In Fig. \ref{fig:MR}, we present the 90\% credible interval (CI) of the M-R posterior distributions for all the sets: monotonic, non-monotonic and discontinuous EoS sets.
-A consistent trend is observed in the M--R posteriors in all cases.
-When the additional observations of GW170817 and PSR J0614-3329 are included, the M--R posterior shifts toward smaller radii, as expected.
-However, when examining the individual contributions, the shift toward smaller radii is slightly more substantial for GW170817.
-The contour corresponding to GW170817 lies at smaller radii compared to that of PSR J0614-3329.
+Additional bounds from GW170817 and PSR J0614-3329 shift the M--R posterior toward smaller radii, as expected.
+However, the shift toward smaller radii is slightly more substantial for GW170817.
 The results are also very evident from the numbers depicted in the Tables.
-Nevertheless, the overall difference between the two observations remains small, primarily due to the inclusion of PSR J0740, which favours larger-radius stars.
-This interplay between the preference for larger radii from PSR J0740 and smaller radii from PSR~J0614 and GW170817 leads to a compensation, resulting in the posterior distribution occupying the broadly very similar region of the M--R space as shown in Fig. \ref{fig:MR}.
-This compensation of the contrasting observations also leads to a reduction in the back-bending property of the M-R sequences.
-The back-bending property is a property which defines whether an M-R sequence bends backwards.
-Usually, backwards bending of the M-R sequence corresponds with massive stars (maximum mass for $M_{TOV}$ increases.
+Nevertheless, the overall difference between the two observations remains small, primarily because PSR J0740+6620 favours larger-radius stars.
+This interplay between the preference for larger radii from PSR J0740+6620 and smaller radii from PSR~J0614-3329 and GW170817 leads to a compensation, resulting in the posterior distribution occupying the broadly very similar region of the M--R space as shown in Fig. \ref{fig:MR}.
+This compensation for the contrasting observations also reduces the back-bending property of the M-R sequences.
+The back-bending property determines whether an M-R sequence bends backwards at higher masses.
+Usually, backwards bending of the M-R sequence corresponds to massive stars (the $M_{TOV}$ increases).
 Another consistent trend observed across all sets is the reduction in maximum mass.
-This decrease is more pronounced when the GW170817 constraint is applied, compared to the inclusion of PSR J0614-3329.
-Most of the NICER observations are of stars with masses around 1.4-1.5 solar masses and at comparatively smaller radii.
-Therefore, the M-R contours slightly favour the front-bending.
+This decrease is more pronounced when the GW170817 constraint is applied than when PSR J0614-3329 is included.

-The resulting constraint on the EoS is shown in Appendix \ref{a-1}.
-In the discussion above, the GW170817 constraint is shown in the M-R plot.
-More accurately, it should be shown in the $M-\Lambda$ plot.
-We illustrate them in Figure \ref{a-2}.
-The plot is quantitatively similar to the M-R sequence plot and is not discussed in detail in the main text.